Everything You Need to Know About the Gross Profit Formula & Its Calculation

 )

-That’s why gross profit and gross profit margin are two of the most important numbers you should be watching.
-They tell you whether your core business is actually healthy, before all the other bills come in.
+That's exactly why gross profit and gross profit margin are two of the most critical numbers in your business.
+They tell you whether your core operations are actually healthy before rent, salaries, software, marketing, and taxes even enter the picture.

 Gross Profit Formula